 Library Space Planning: A PLA Guide—eEditions PDF e-book

-The download link for this product can be found on the final confirmation screen after you complete your purchase, and may also be accessed from your Account Profile.
+The download link for this product can be found on the final confirmation screen after you complete your purchase by credit card.
 For more information about ALA eEditions file types and how to view them on eReaders, desktop computers, and other devices, see this page.

 - About the Authors